twentyOne2x/attnmarkets/docs/protocol-design/attn-markets-architecture.md

 - **StableVault → RewardsVault**
   - `fund_rewards`: CPI invoked inside `sweep_creator_fees` to route the SOL rewards slice.
 - **StableVault → CreatorVault**
-  - `sweep_creator_fees`: Pulls fees from CreatorVault fee vaults, splitting SOL between RewardsVault funding and stable conversions using an `operation_id` for idempotent keeper retries.
+  - `sweep_creator_fees`: Pulls fees from CreatorVault fee vaults, splitting SOL between RewardsVault financing and stable conversions using an `operation_id` for idempotent keeper retries.
 - **AMM → Others**
   - Pools reference PT/YT/attnUSD mints but do not require CPI to CreatorVault; they use standard token program instructions.